mqadoos6624/Stem-Salaries-Analysis/README.md

 # Stem-Salaries-Analysis

-The purpose of this project is to analyze the STEM salaries trend in IT industry.
-I make use of the public data avaialble on Kaggle.
+The purpose of this project is to analyze the STEM salaries trend in IT industry by making use of public data avaialble on Kaggle.

 ### Setup:
     First imported and loaded the data.